Sockeye Fishing 1500×500

 Sockeye salmon fishing takes place both above and below the bridge.
 The upper float is longer, offering more scenic views and access to a greater number of fishing spots.
 However, the lower stretch can be extremely productive, as tide-fresh sockeye often arrive in tight, concentrated groups.

 Silver salmon can also be targeted above and below the bridge, but we prefer the water below.
 Silvers within tidal reach are especially aggressive and provide exciting action.
 For steelhead, the best fishing is between Tustumena Lake and the Sterling Highway.
 These elusive fish move quickly, and covering water is key to finding them.
+Silver salmon charters are definitely one of our most popular Alaska fishing trips.

 Our Kasilof River fishing guides make that your are are right where you need to be for your Alaska fishing adventure!